edwinbosire/edwinbosire.github.io/_posts/2014-05-09-building_a_newscrawler_pt1.md

 Website scraping is fun, but don't be a douche bag, don't run 100 scrapers 24/7 on someone else's site.
 Also don't steal information and claim it as your own, this really pisses some people off.

-In the next web scraping tutorial, we will look at how we deploy our scrapy to the cloud and automate the entire process.
+In the next web scraping tutorial, we will look at how we deploy our scraper to the cloud and automate the entire process.